A Voice for the Community

 The Vision

-RTD must prioritize reliable service, community-informed planning, equitable investment, and transparency—especially in neighborhoods that have historically borne the costs of infrastructure decisions without receiving the benefits.
+Equitable investment in neighborhoods that have too often paid the cost of infrastructure without receiving the benefits.

 20